fragenna2/TheTest/README.md

 ## TheTest
 First game made with SDL2.
-It was developed on Linux, but it should compile on windows too, because it uses Cmake
+It was developed on Linux it uses Cmake

 ## Documentation